ReZeroE/Amiya/README.md

     - Internet speed test (CLI), etc.

-Designed to be lightweight and fully CLI-based, Amiya is perfect for users who need a reliable and scalable solution for managing and automating their software applications or games.
+Designed to be lightweight and fully CLI-based with Linux key-bindings even on Windows, Amiya is perfect for users who need a reliable and scalable solution for managing and automating their software applications or games.

+***

 ## Installation Guide
 To install the beta version of the `amiya` package locally, run: